-By doing a little-advanced planning on the extensions in your organization you can make your users more reachable and fully exploit the functionality of the OnSIP Hosted PBX.
+By doing a little advance planning on the extensions in your organization, you can make your users more reachable and fully exploit the functionality of the OnSIP Hosted PBX.

-Extensions have a max of 6 digits, can start with a 0, but has to be at least two-digits; cannot be one digit.
+Extensions have a max of 6 digits, can start with a 0, but have to be at least two-digits; cannot be one digit.

 Extensions should be at least four digits and start with a 7